Mediation Planning Techniques

 “I have come to understand that in addition to the traditional pre-mediation activities that he or she undertakes to prepare for the substantive issues involved in a mediation, the mediator must now work with counsel and the parties to formulate and agree on the ground rules for the mediation process itself.”James Ryan

-ADR Notable Can Help
+ADR Notable Can Help With an Array of Mediation Techniques & Approaches

 ADR Notable supports the PEDR, Guided Mediation, and multi-stage methodologies (and assists with the new complications of mediation in a COVID-affected world, among other things).
 Our cloud-based platform helps you manage and plan complex processes and multiple stages with secure software designed specifically for mediation.
 With ADR Notable, you can more easily guide parties through decisions and keep administrative elements on track so you can better focus on the parties and issues that need to be addressed.
-Mediation requires more planning, and ADR Notable is the tool to rely on.
+Mediation techniques require planning, and ADR Notable is the tool to rely on.